-Urban environments can be a stressful place for trees to grow.
+Urban environments can be stressful places for trees to grow.
 So newly planted trees need special care to help them be healthy and grow to maturity.
 Mulching and watering trees is an easy way to care for your trees.

-Newly planted trees need 15-25 gallons of water once a week for the first 3 to 5 year when the ground is thawed.
+Newly planted trees need 15-25 gallons of water once a week for the first 3 to 5 years when the ground is thawed.
 You can skip watering if it has rained more than 1 inch in a week.
-Weekly watering sound expensive but costs less than a cup of coffee.
+Weekly watering sounds expensive but costs less than a cup of coffee.

 How to Water a Tree video with audio narration